ravendark/ravendark.github.io/about.md

 ---

 Greetings!
-My name is Scott, but around the internet I'm mostly known under the monicer of ravendark.
+My name is Scott, but around the internet I'm mostly known under the moniker of ravendark.
 I grew up in South West PA (think Pittsburgh), but the last few years have been living in Tacoma, WA.

 I've been interested in technology of various forms from a very young age.
 I think